anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

                  JPY protocol.
     Reference:   [This RFC]

-## coaps+jpy Scheme Registration {#jpyscheme}
+## 'jpy' Scheme Registration {#jpyscheme}

 This specification registers a new URI scheme per {{RFC7595}} under the IANA "Uniform Resource Identifier (URI) Schemes" registry.

-    Scheme name: coaps+jpy
+    Scheme name: jpy
-    Status:      permanent
+    Status:      Permanent
     Applications/protocols that use this scheme name:
-                 cBRSKI, constrained Join Proxy
+                 cBRSKI, constrained Join Proxy, JPY protocol
     Contact:     ANIMA WG
     Change controller: IESG
     References:  [This RFC]

 The scheme specification is provided below.

-* Scheme syntax: identical to the "coaps" scheme defined in {{RFC7252}}.
+* Scheme syntax: identical to the `coaps` scheme as defined in {{Section 6.1 of RFC7252}}.
-* Scheme semantics: identical to the "coaps" scheme, except that the JPY message encapsulation mechanism described in
+* Scheme semantics: JPY protocol as defined in {{stateless-jpy}} of \[This RFC\].
-  {{stateless-jpy}} of \[This RFC\] is used to transport each CoAPS UDP datagram.
-* Encoding considerations: identical to the "coaps" scheme.
+* Encoding considerations: identical to the `coaps` scheme as defined in {{Section 12.4 of RFC7252}}.
-* Interoperability considerations: identical to the "coaps" scheme.
+* Interoperability considerations: none.
-* Security considerations: all of the security considerations of the "coaps" scheme apply.
+* Security considerations: all of the security considerations for the `coaps` scheme as defined in
+  {{Section 11.1 of RFC7252}} apply.
-  Users of this scheme should be aware that as part of the intended use, a UDP message that was formed using the "coaps" scheme is embedded by a Join Proxy as defined by \[This RFC\] into a UDP message conforming to the "coaps+jpy" scheme without the Join Proxy being able to parse/decode which CoAPS URI was originally used by the sender, since that information is stored as DTLS-protected data.
+  In addition, users of this scheme should be aware that as part of the intended use, a UDP payload that was created under the `coaps` scheme is embedded by a Join Proxy into a new UDP message conforming to the `jpy` scheme, without the Join Proxy being able to reconstruct which CoAPS URI was originally used by the sender of the CoAPS message, since most of the URI information is stored in DTLS-protected data.
-  The receiving server can transform the "coaps+jpy" scheme back to the original "coaps" scheme by decoding the JPY message payload.
+  The receiving server can transform the JPY message sent under the `jpy` scheme back to a DTLS-encrypted CoAP message that uses the `coaps` scheme, by extracting the JPY message payload.
-  However, any CoAP-related information not stored in the DTLS-protected data (such as in the UDP/IP headers) may be changed by these scheme transforms.
+  However, any CoAP-related information not stored in the DTLS-protected data (such as data in UDP/IP headers) is subject to modification by the Join Proxy or other proxies in the communication path to the receiver.
+  Any protocol transported in JPY messages MUST be resilient against such modifications.

 ## Service Name and Transport Protocol Port Number Registry {#dns-sd-spec}